Healthy Homes Assessment Mount Cook

 Fines for Failing to Comply

-From the 1st of July in 2021, when a brand new, renewed or varied tenancy is signed for a Mount Cook rental property, all Healthy Homes compliance tasks must be taken care of inside of 90 days.
+From the 1st of July in 2021, when a new, renewed or varied tenancy is signed on a Mount Cook rental property, all Healthy Homes compliance tasks must be done by the end of 90 days.

 Get the full description of this law.
 Residential Tenancies Act landlords responsibilities.